-Ronald Erwin McNair was born on October 21, 1950 in Lake City, South Carolina to Carl C. McNair, Jr. and Pearl M. McNair.
-He showed determination and promise at an early age as valedictorian to his public high school.
+Ronald Erwin McNair was born on October 21, 1950 in Lake City, South Carolina.
 He attended North Carolina A&T State University where he graduated Magna Cum Laude with a Bachelors of Science in Physics in 1971.

-Ronald E. McNair went on to pursue a doctoral degree specializing in quantum electronics and laser technology at Massachusetts Institute of Technology.
-As a student at MIT he made significant contributions to the study of chemical HF/DF and high pressure CO lasers.
-In 1976, at the age of 26 McNair was awarded his Ph.D. for his dissertation entitled Energy Absorption and Vibrational Heating in Molecules Following Intense Laser Excitation.
+McNair went on to pursue a doctoral degree specializing in quantum electronics and laser technology at Massachusetts Institute of Technology.
+In 1976, at the age of 26, McNair was awarded his Ph.D. for his dissertation entitled Energy Absorption and Vibrational Heating in Molecules Following Intense Laser Excitation.

 After obtaining his Ph.D., Ronald McNair worked as a physicist at the Optical Physics Department at Hugh Research Laboratory in California.
 In January 1978, NASA selected McNair for the space shuttle program.
 In February of 1984, McNair became the second Black individual in space aboard the Space Shuttle Challenger Mission 41-B.

 McNair was aboard the ill-fated 1986 Space Shuttle Challenger Mission STS- 51-L. Dr. Ronald E. McNair was survived by his wife and two children.
 He was not only an astronaut or physicist but in his lifetime Dr. McNair was a talented jazz saxophonist, fifth degree black belt martial artist.